Sources on State Sales Tax and Reform of Internet Exemption

-Background: Sales taxes on retail purchases are widely charged in 45 U.S. states,* but not all businesses are treated equally.
-Businesses that sell via "brick and mortar" storefronts are forced by state governments to collect the tax on behalf of the states, but remote retailers lacking in-state facilities (online and catalog merchants) escape such responsibility, effectively discounting their prices.
-This penalizes storefront businesses with a 4%-11+% handicap and, on larger purchases, is a huge deterrent to patronizing local businesses (both independent and chain) and prevents genuine market competition.
+Sales taxes on retail purchases are widely charged in 45 U.S. states,* but not all businesses are treated equally.
+Businesses that sell via “brick and mortar” storefronts are forced by state governments to collect the tax on behalf of the states, but remote retailers lacking in-state facilities (online and catalog merchants) escape such responsibility (due to federal restrictions on states), effectively discounting their prices.
+This penalizes storefront businesses with a 4-11 percent handicap, creating a huge deterrent to patronizing local businesses (both independent and chain) and prevents genuine market competition.

 - The Institute for Local Self Reliance is a great starting point for an overview of the sales tax debate

-- National Conference on State Legislatures' e-commerce page estimates foregone tax revenues by state, as does the interactive map on this page from Governing magazine.
+- National Conference on State Legislatures’ e-commerce page estimates foregone tax revenues by state

 - University of Tennessee study (2009) estimates $11.4 billion in sales taxes owed by buyers on Internet sales in 2012 will go uncollected

-- Stand With Main Street hosts mnay additional resources and provides legislative updates.
+- Stand With Main Street hosts many additional resources and provides legislative updates

 - Streamlined Sales Tax Governing Board